laurenhomann/laurenhomann.github.io/_pages/publications.md

 ## Articles in preparation

-Golestani, A. M., Bouffard, N. R., **Homann, L. A.**, Barense, M. D., Moscovitch, M. Brain function induces alteration in the autocorrelation of the fMRI signal.
+Golestani, A. M., **Homann, L. A.,** Bouffard, N. R., Barense, M. D., Moscovitch, M. Brain function induces alteration in the autocorrelation of the fMRI signal.
+(Status: Being reviewed by co- authors.)

 <hr>
 \* Denotes shared first authorship.